 Best Position Paper: one award per committee will be given based on delegates meeting the submission deadline, the quality of their writing (style, grammar, etc), analysis of the topics, consistency with the country's constraints of bloc/geopolitical/UN, following standards rules of citation and producing their own work.

 Outstanding Diplomat: two awards maximum per committee will be given based on a positive attitude and engagement with people, policies and issues, an elegant handling of relationships and partnerships, and collaboration with the other delegates in the committee to produce the most positive change and advancement.

 Best Delegate: two awards maximum per committee will be given based on delegates remaining in character, participation in debates and following a proper use of the rules.
-If a delegate fails to submit their Position Paper, they cannot be considered for this award.
+If a delegate fails to submit their Position Paper on time, they cannot be considered for this award.